Welcome to Notting Hill

 On a Saturday morning, a hidden gem in West London is the Farmer’s Market.
 Shop for milk, herbs, spices, veggies, pasta, and fruit, all locally sourced.
 You will find the Market at the car park just behind Waterstones on Kensington Church Street, W11 3LQ.

-Farmers Market, Notting Hill
+Notting Hill Pubs

 Visit quaint characteristic pubs, enjoy live music, perfect for a drink or to catch up with friends.
-During winter, the pubs are ideal for the ideal Christmas vibe, with lights and Christmas cheer!
+During winter, the pubs are ideal for the Christmas vibe, with lights and Christmas cheer!

 Notting Hill Carnival